 - This finding explains observations of highly energetic gamma ray from elsewhere in the universe.

 - This means that the radio galaxies are extremely efficient at creating a lot of energy across the universe and are also extremely efficient at spewing out lots of matter in all sorts of directions.

 - It’s basically like the fountains of the universe although in this case these fountains don’t just produce matter and they also seem to produce tremendous amounts of energy but this is only in regards to radio galaxies for now.

 This result is an exciting confirmation of the NPQG prediction that the universe is based on galaxy local cosmology with mini-bangs, inflation, and expansion all being galaxy local.
 Clearly the accelerating jets are being driven by inflation.

 Armed with this knowledge, scientists should re-evaluate their calculations of jet speed which they cap at 99% the speed of light by attributing any apparent superluminal observations to a narrow viewing angle.
-The reality that NPQG predicts is that Planck plasma jets can clear out the spacetime æther in the path of the jet, in which case there would be nothing to prevent superluminal motion.
+The reality that NPQG predicts is that Planck plasma jets can obliterate the spacetime æther structures in the path of the jet, in which case there would be nothing to prevent superluminal motion.

 Here are some of my related blog posts: